 What is an abandoned vehicle?

-An abandoned vehicle is one that appears not to be in regular use and has been stationary for a period of time, usually 4 weeks or more.
+An abandoned vehicle is one that appears not to be in use and has been stationary for a period of time, usually 4 weeks or more.
 We can remove abandoned vehicles from public land and all roads.

 Just because a vehicle is in poor condition and/or out of tax does not necessarily mean that it is abandoned and therefore additional enquiries may have to be made to establish whether or not the vehicle is abandoned before we can remove it.